fortedigital/Forte.Academy.Developer.Api/docs/01-api-documentation.md

 ```C#
 app.UseSwaggerUI(options => options.DocumentTitle = "Weather api");
 ```
-Set favicon by copy the docs folder into wwwroot (name of the folder needs to match routeprefix)
+Set favicon by copy the docs folder into wwwroot (name of the folder needs to match routeprefix) Remember to refresh browser cash to see the changes ([Shift]+[F5])

+### Refactor
+- Place all setup of api documentation into it's own class to have a clean seperation in your code

 Next up - [Customize and improve your api documentation](02-service-layer.md)